EvanHahn/evanhahn-dot-com/content/posts/2022-05-29-a-decade-of-dotfiles.md

 publishDate: 2022-05-29
 ---

-_This post is a draft!
-Please give me feedback!_

 My first commit to [my dotfiles repository][0] was ten years ago.
 Here are a few things I've learned about maintaining a system configuration in that time.

 (This will mostly be for macOS and Linux.
 I don't have experience configuring Windows or FreeBSD machines, for example.)